 Create – Head to Board and Brush to make your own personalized board, do a drop-in mini workshop, or make something alongside your kid.
 Details on the experience may be found here.
 Save $10 on your project with the promo code OHMYOMAHA!

 I’m also a fan of The Makery, which is more of a drop-in create experience.
 We went there for a TAGG event and loved that with the TAGG program, The Makery will donate a portion of proceeds from any project you make there.

 ** These types of creative maker spaces are offering take-home kits.
 Call and check!

 Climbing Walls – Mahoney State Park has a climbing wall and a bouldering wall at the park’s Activity Center (must pay state park admission fee, as well as fee for climbing).
 Approach Climbing Gym is another option for the public.
-Currently closed.
+Activities are by reservation only.

 UNO also has a climbing wall and its free for UNO students, and pretty inexpensive for non-students (kids must be at least 5 years old).
 Currently closed.